lolaent/lola-communities/README.md

 - login in production via `https://lola-communities.vercel.app/admin/#/` _Changes you make via the CMS in this mode will result in pull requests against the default branch in the github repo._

+- to use the media library you need to be logged in to the [Cloudinary](https://cloudinary.com/console) account.
+The login credentials can be found in 1password.

 Note that to modify the content the CMS is not necessarily needed as `.md` files storing pages data can be found inside the `/content` folder.

 ## Architecture